How to Add Pages to Moodle Using the Static Pages Plugin (Free HTML Templates Included)

 </html>

-Step 4 – Link the Pages
+Step 4 – Link to Your Pages

 moodle-staticpage-page-list

-Want to add a contact form page as well?
-Learn more.
+Want to create a contact form page?